-Technical Assistance: Applicants are required to attend the Technical Assistance Bidders Conference on January 12, 2017 from 3:00-5:00 PM.
-An appointment for additional technical assistance may be requested.
+Technical Assistance: An appointment for technical assistance may be requested.
 Applicants may request a time slot by calling the Partnership Office at 919-542-7449, ext.
 131. Appointments will be available beginning January 2, 2018.
-Applicants can request a time slot by calling the Partnership Office at 919-542-7449 ext.
-131. The bid application forms are available for download on our website or via e-mail upon request to Sheen Klaus (sheen@chathamkids.org).
+The bid application forms are available for download on our website or via e-mail upon request to Sheen Klaus (sheen@chathamkids.org).
 The deadline for questions and technical assistance is 5:00 pm, January 21, 2018.